LucidTechnics/lucidtechnics.github.com/_posts/projects/0100-01-02-dictation.md

     has a price which is a number
     can be viewed or created or changed by a customer service representative

 After describing your business using Dictation requirements as shown above, we can then generate software that will support a fully function order taking application.
-We estimate that using Dictation along with Airlift our open source cloud based web application framework, we can reduce a project execution time by 50% or more.
+We estimate that using Dictation along with <a href="http://lucidtechnics.github.com/projects/airlift.html">Airlift</a> our open source cloud based web application framework, we can reduce a project execution time by 50% or more.